PantherXOS/px-accounts-service/README.md

 **Q: What does the `px_accounts_service` do?**

 - read, modify and delete accounts stored in `~/.userdata/accounts`
-- verify account details using 3rd-party plugins and helpers.
+- verify account details using 3rd-party plugins.
 - provide _RPC_ Server in order to serve received requests from other applications.
 - Keep track of account status with one of following possible states: